 - pepper to taste

-- In a flat-style 3.5 cup glass container with a lid (highly recommended to prevent over-crowding and stacking), add the olives oil, mint, oregano, garlic powder, red pepper flakes, basil, salt, and pepper.
+- In a flat-style rimmed serving dish (highly recommended to prevent over-crowding and stacking), add the olive oil, mint, oregano, garlic powder, red pepper flakes, basil, salt, and pepper.
 Give a gentle mix, enough to incorporate the ingredients.

 - Slice the log of goat cheese into thick circular shapes.
 Submerge each circle gently into the herbed olive oil.